WE'RE ACCEPTING NEW PATIENTS: IN-PERSON & VIRTUAL APPTS.

 • “I must choose one or the other.”
 The best path may include both, sequenced or together.

-Can therapists prescribe medication?
+2. Can a psychologist or therapist prescribe medication?

 Protected by Copyscape